Djazy-Faradj/Leetcode/README.md

 - Python
 - Java
 - JavaScript

-## Contributions
-Feel free to open pull requests if you would like to contribute to this repository with alternative solutions, optimizations, or solutions in different languages.

 ## I plan on doing..
 - **More Problems**: Continue adding solutions for newly solved problems.